OGSarah/eCFRProject/README.md

 ## Purpose
 The United States Federal Government has over 200,000 pages of federal regulations across ~150 main agencies, all of which can be found within the eCFR at https://www.ecfr.gov/.
 There is a public API for it.
-The goal of this assessment is to create a simple website to analyze Federal Regulations to allow for more digestible and actionable insights to be made on potential deregulation efforts across the government.
+The goal of this project is to create a simple website to analyze Federal Regulations to allow for more digestible and actionable insights to be made on potential deregulation efforts across the government.

-## Project Requirements
-- Download the current eCFR data, store the data server-side, create APIs that can retrieve the stored data, and provide a UI to analyze it for items such as word count per agency, historical changes over time, and a checksum for each agency.
-- Only implement analysis that provides meaningful information to the user.
-- Add at least one custom metric that helps inform decision-making.
-- Provide a way for users to review results.

 ## What This Project Implements
 - Data ingestion from the eCFR API and storage in a local SQLite database and gzip-compressed XML snapshots.